 Current TFC graduate students must file in writing all appeals relating to academic discipline with the Director of Graduate Studies within 14 days of discipline notification.
 The Graduate Appeals Committee considers the appeal.
-The decision of the Graduate Appeals Committee, comprised of the Vice President for Academic Affairs, the Registrar, the Director of Graduate Studies, and the Director of Center for Academic Success, is final.
+The decision of the Graduate Appeals Committee, comprised of the Vice President for Academic Affairs, the Director of Graduate Studies, the Director of IR/IE, and one graduate faculty, is final.